lsst/ctn-003/index.md

 If a jitter of 0.1 milliseconds becomes a concern, we could further optimize the network by:
 - Prioritizing PTP packets on the Camera network using QoS
 - Separating PTP packets to a different VLAN
+- (Use 100Mbps GPS or swap the beckoff PTP module to the 1Gbps module)
+- (Stop the timing adjustment during the shutter movement)

-This is especially important as the QoS solution might confuse the jGroups network traffic, which is the Camera control communication.
+VLAN might be especially important as the QoS solution might confuse the jGroups network traffic, which is the Camera control communication.
 Constructing a dedicated PTP VLAN is more likely to be a solution.
+The last two solutions are not realistic at this moment.

 ## References
 - [MOXA EDS-G516E-T manual](https://cdn-cms-frontdoor-dfc8ebanh6bkb3hs.a02.azurefd.net/getmedia/e3be8aa7-8a55-48e9-856d-ad9404200344/moxa-managed-ethernet-switch-ui-2.0-fw-5.x-user-manual-v2.7.pdf)